Egeeoz/Airbean-Backend/README.md

 ## /api/user/orderhistory
 ```
 {
-    "message": "OrderHistory",
-    "orders": [
-        {
-            "total": 88,
-            "eta": 21,
-            "_id": "0xHYoXn7VtlnFAFf"
+    "userId": "ikk1Ip68zJLW3vJl"
 }
-    ]
-}
 ```
-This POST method is to get order history for an user.</br> The code above is the result of the method.
+This POST method is to get order history for an user.
 </br>
 </br>
 ## /api/user/:userId